aravindk2604/aravindk2604.github.io/about.md

 This website intends to be a showcase of my personal projects and creative work that I undertake.</p>

 <p align="justify">My journey from Bengaluru (India) to Rosenheim (Germany), to Worcester, Concord and Torrance (USA) and back to
-Munich (Germany) has been eventful and with a great deal of learning, literally!
+Munich and later Berlin(Germany) has been eventful and with a great deal of learning, literally!
 I like to travel, explore and photograph scenic places.
 As hobbies, I sketch, play the guitar and don the hat of a moody chef at times. </p>

 <p align="justify"> Thanks for stopping by and reading a little about me. </p>